What is tae kwon do and how is it different from other martial arts?

 Does tae kwon do increase aggressiveness?

 Absolutely not.
 Your child will be taught from the first lesson that a true “Tae Kwon Do kid” never misuses their martial arts skills.
 Throughout their training, they will be reminded that being physically and mentally tough does not allow one to be tough with others.
 Instead, Tae Kwon Do students are expected to be humble, courteous, respectful and careful about when and where they practice their skills.
-The instructors at Master Yoo’s will continually educate your child that Tae Kwon Do is a form of exercise and self improvement, not a tool for bullying.
+The instructors at The Kick will continually educate your child that Tae Kwon Do is a form of exercise and self improvement, not a tool for bullying.

 Can I take classes with my child?